chimera-linux/cports/Packaging.md

 base name (plus `.conf` extension) from the package name, but that can be overridden.

+##### def install_initramfs(self, src, stype = None, name = None)

+Install an `initramfs-tools` hook or script.
+By default it installs a hook.
+The hook/script will by default take the name of the package unless `name` is explicitly provided.
+If `stype` (which should not be a named argument) is unset or `hook`, it will be a hook; otherwise it will be installed under the specified category in `scripts`, e.g. `init-top`.

 ##### def install_link(self, dest, tgt, absolute=False)

 Creates a symbolic link at `dest`, pointing to `tgt`.
 The `tgt` should be